puppeteer/puppeteer/docs/api.md

 #### eventEmitter.off(event, handler)
 - `event` <[string]|[symbol]> the event to remove the handler from.
 - `handler` <[Function]> the event listener that will be removed.
+- returns: `this` so you can chain method calls

 #### eventEmitter.on(event, handler)
 - `event` <[string]|[symbol]> the event to add the handler to.
 - `handler` <[Function]> the event listener that will be added.
+- returns: `this` so you can chain method calls

 #### eventEmitter.once(event, handler)
 - `event` <[string]|[symbol]> the event to add the handler to.
 - `handler` <[Function]> the event listener that will be added.
+- returns: `this` so you can chain method calls

+#### eventEmitter.removeAllListeners([event])
+- `event` <[string]|[symbol]> optional argument to remove all listeners for the given event.
+If it's not given this method will remove all listeners for all events.
+- returns: `this` so you can chain method calls

 #### eventEmitter.removeListener(event, handler)
 - `event` <[string]|[symbol]> the event to remove the handler from.
 - `handler` <[Function]> the event listener that will be removed.
+- returns: `this` so you can chain method calls

 This method is identical to `off` and maintained for compatibility with Node's EventEmitter.
 We recommend using `off` by default.

 [AXNode]: #accessibilitysnapshotoptions "AXNode"
 [Accessibility]: #class-accessibility "Accessibility"